IFRCGo/cbs/Documentation/Projects/Sms/index.md

 ---
 # Sms

+A vital part of this project is the ability to ingest reports through SMS.
-This file holds details on how the Sms project works, its infrastructure, architecture and how to work with it.
+Below is are all details on how the Sms project works, its infrastructure, architecture and how to work with it.

 ## Hardware